lamlamnt/Deep_Learned_Features_Visual_Place_Recognition/README.md

 <br> Using Robotcar RTK: The main advantage of using RTK data is that there are lot more frames per run and many more runs can be used for training compared to using Robotcar Seasons data, but Robotcar Seasons might contain more accurate poses (if we can get the transformations correct that is).
 <br>
 <br> rtk_to_poses.py: converts rtk northing,east,down and rpy data to relative poses for training
-<br> process_images.py: performs demosaicing and reduces resolution of images
+<br> process_images.py: performs demosaicing and reduces resolution of images.
+The resolution of
 <br> transform_tools.py: helper functions
 <br>
 <br> __6.
 Training Robotcar dataset__: see robotcar_deep_learned_visual_features folder
-<br> Tuning hyperparameters: Besides changing the camera parameters to work with the camera used for Oxford Robotcar, I also changed the gamma rate and step size to make it converge a bit better for Robotcar and changed parameters to make outlier rejection less strict (increased plane error tolerance in config file and accepted depth range in check_valid_disparity in stereo_camera_model.py)
+<br> Tuning hyperparameters: Besides changing the camera parameters to work with the camera used for Oxford Robotcar, I also changed the gamma rate and step size to make it converge a bit better for Robotcar and changed parameters to make outlier rejection less strict (increased plane error tolerance in config file and accepted depth range in check_valid_disparity in stereo_camera_model.py).
 <br>
-<br> Future potential things to change/test for training Robotcar:
+<br> __Future potential things to change/test for training Robotcar__:
+<br> - Do not sample.
+Use
+<br> - For debugging/comparing poses and transformations,
-<br> -
+<br> - Interpolate poses
 <br>
 <br> __7.
 Visual place recognition on Robotcar Seasons data__:
 <br> Using the checkpoint provided by UTIAS (trained on inthedark dataset) to do visual place recognition (using BoW) on Robotcar dataset for reference run 2014-11-18-13-20-12 (run_000000) and query run 2014-12-02-15-30-08 (run_000011), the average error is 329m and recall@1 rate is 29.5%, 36%, and 41.3% at 5m, 10m, and 25m respectively.